 Following school, Phillip entered into community mental health care in Wyoming.
 He has worked with teenage male clients in the past, providing substance use treatment and dual diagnosis care.

 Phillip loves working in an outpatient platform to provide a well-rounded basis of services.
-He has come to Cache Valley Community Health Care to continue his work as a mental health counselor.
+He has come to Health West to continue his work as a mental health counselor.

 Phillip can be found outside of work enjoying time with his wife, one of his seven children, or entertaining his 13 grandchildren, all of whom he is proud of.
 He enjoys camping, hunting, fishing, and caring for his orchard and garden.
 Phillip is a retired United States Navy Seabee with a career full of achievements and deployment to a combat area.

 Phillip is also licensed to provide virtual visits to patients in Utah, Wyoming, and Idaho.

 Cassandra is an LCPC currently working as a school-based psychotherapist with Health West.
 She loves working with kids to help them discover new coping skills and to learn how to build healthy relationships.
 In her free time, she likes to be on adventures with her family or in the kitchen baking treats for friends.

 Shannon attended ISU for an undergraduate degree in Social Work, and received a Master’s Degree in Social Work from Boise State University.
 He has professional experience in development and implementation of behavioral strategies at school and home for children with disabilities.
 His experience in teaming up with families to resolve struggles they may have is the most rewarding part of his job.
 Since joining Health West, he has enjoyed helping individuals and families to find hope and identify solutions together. solutions

 Shannon is bi-lingual and speaks English and Spanish.